omar-polo/plakar.io/content/posts/2025-05_01/index.md

 Plakar is a next-generation, snapshot-based backup and archiving solution built for today’s data-driven workflows, built upon [Kloset, our immutable data store](/posts/2025-04-29/kloset-the-immutable-data-store/).

-By combining an intuitive snapshot model with a custom virtual filesystem (VFS), it lets you take fast incremental backups and roam through past versions of your data as easily as browsing files on your desktop.
+It is built on top of our [Kloset immutable store engine](/posts/2025-04-29/kloset-the-immutable-data-store/) which provides it with an intuitive snapshot model and a custom virtual filesystem (VFS), that lets you take fast incremental backups and roam through past versions of your data as easily as browsing files on your desktop.

 Whether you’re protecting personal projects or enterprise-scale datasets, Plakar delivers portability, performance, and security without the typical headaches of traditional backup tools.